 If you happen to have some Homemade Chicken Bone Broth on hand aka liquid gold — definitely use that here!
 Using store-bought is totally fine, too.

-Oh, and If you happen to make your own and you don’t salt it, take that into consideration when salting your sourdough stuffing.
+Oh, and If you make your own and you don’t salt it, take that into consideration when salting your sourdough stuffing.
 (I added a note about this in the recipe.)

 This recipe will make a full 9×13 pan full of sourdough stuffing.
 The amount of broth you use will depend on how dry and dense your sourdough bread is.

-Dryer, more dense bread will soak up more broth, so you may need to add more so your stuffing doesn’t dry out.
+Dense, dry bread cubes will soak up more broth, so you may need to add more so your stuffing doesn’t dry out.
 You’ll want enough broth to have a little sitting in the bottom of your pan before you bake it.

 If you have too much your bread will get super soggy and if you don’t have enough it’ll be dry underneath and scorch on the bottom.